azadbolour/boardgame/README.md

 ## Scope

-This project is intended as an test bed for the development and deployment of production quality applications by using different programming languages and their ecosystems.
+This project is intended as an test bed for the development and deployment of production quality applications by using different programming languages, their ecosystems, and devops tools.

 It defines a board game API, and client and server implementations for it.
 At this time, the API has two server implementations, one in Haskell and